Populix/hall-of-fame/README.md

 Welcome to the **Populix Hall of Fame** repository!
 This is where we celebrate the champions of code, the warriors of commits, and the heroes of pull requests.
 Whether you're a superstar or an underdog, you’ve earned your spot here! 🚀

+> ⚠️ **Disclaimer:** This Hall of Fame is just for fun!
+It’s meant to celebrate the quirks, humor, and contributions of our team and does not reflect individual performance or official evaluations.
+Keep it lighthearted and enjoy the ride! 🎉

 ---

 # 2024 Hall of Fame